aloukikjoshi/ratelight/README.md

 ## About

-RateLight is a lightweight, customizable UI element created for the Outlier UI Hackathon.
+RateLight is a lightweight, customizable UI element created for the Outlier Frontend Code Hackathon.
 It enables beautiful, interactive rating elements with minimal configuration.

 ## Features